oldVinyl/21projects/README.md

 **Bugs to fix:**
 - Add array functionality to enable deleting items.
 - Rn, only big brain people will know that the random input field with the 1 is a quantity counter.

+## 3. Portfolio
+**Level:**
+- Fun

+**Comments:**
+- Wanted to have fun with this one...much said...
+- took a lot of time to get this one out cuz i took more than a few business days to wallow in depression and self pity ;]
+- Played around with color a bi :3

+**Bugs to fix:**
+-